john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## How to use

-- npm install: to install all packages you need
+- npm install: to install all packages
-- npm run dev: start the project
+- npm run dev: start the project in developing
 - npm run deploy: start deploy to GitHib Pages

 ## ChangeLog